analogdevicesinc/msdk/USERGUIDE.md

 MSDK updates are typically released on a quarterly basis, and the Maintenance Tool will retrieve the latest release when **Update components** is run.

-#### Development Resources

-Development copies of the MSDK resources can be obtained via [Github](https://github.com/Analog-Devices-MSDK/msdk), and instructions on how to work from the development repository can be found in the repository's [README](https://github.com/Analog-Devices-MSDK/msdk/blob/main/README.md).

 #### Older Versions and Offline Installer

 Older versions of the MSDK are available as an **_offline installer_** for each release tag.
 They are available on the [Releases page](https://github.com/Analog-Devices-MSDK/msdk/releases) of the MSDK Github and can be used to roll back to a specific MSDK release.

+#### Development Resources

+Development copies of the MSDK resources can be obtained via [Github](https://github.com/Analog-Devices-MSDK/msdk).
+Instructions on how to work from the development repository can be found in the repository's [README](https://github.com/Analog-Devices-MSDK/msdk/blob/main/README.md).

 ## Getting Started